 With Yeezy Season 8 in full effect, Ben “Data Daddy” Carter is taking a closer look at the rollout for every single one of Kanye West’s albums.
 Each era had its own characteristics and promotional strategies that evolved as Kanye himself did.
-In this 5th installment, we explore Kanye’s opus My Beautiful Dark Twisted Fantasy, using data & statistics to trace Kanye’s takeover of mainstream hip hop.
+Using never-before seen data & statistics, we explore Kanye’s opus My Beautiful Dark Twisted Fantasy to trace Yeezy’s takeover of mainstream hip hop.

 The rest of the Yeezy Season Series is available here.

 My Beautiful Dark Twisted Fantasy: Hypothesis